GeChallengeM/Zero-remover/README.md

-# Example
+# Zero remover plugin
-An example greeter plugin
+Removes the redundant 0 from precise timers.